nazar256/prescriptor/RATIONALE.md

 * entities with migrations can be easily generated
 * JSON:API transformers and controllers can be generated
 * it uses HTTP abstraction layer compatible with RoadRunner - great point for future optimizations

+# Journal database

+Clickhouse is meant to be used on raw data, like this journal.
+It compresses data well, yet searches fast.
+Its insert rate is quite hight (about 300 000 10-column records per second on HDD).
+It should be more than enough for this task.